whizzer75/whizzer75.github.io/4-connect-user.md

 ### Introduction

-Connecting to your ownCloud service is easy using a web browser which is what will be covered in this document.
+This guide will cover connecting to your ownCloud service using a web browser.
 Also, ownCloud makes available client software for Windows, Mac, Android and iOS that you can learn more about [here](https://owncloud.org/download/).

 ### Connect with Browser